named Nougat: 15 Cool features and updates it will bring to your Android phones

 After much speculation and guess work around what the Android N would be called, Google finally chose Snapchat as a platform to announce the name of the new version.

-Users can get the update in beta by signing up for Android Beta Program, which will allow them to upgrade via OTA update.
+Users can get the update in beta by signing up for, which will allow them to upgrade via OTA update.

 When is the new Android N update releasing: